 You should send out invitations to your wedding and rehearsal dinner at least three months in advance.

 A wedding registry ensures that gifts don’t overlap.
 There are many wedding registries you can set up online.
 Some popular ones are run by Target, Amazon, Zola, and The Knot.
+If you’re choosing a cash registry, include a polite note explaining how you plan to use contributions, whether it’s for a honeymoon, home down payment or charitable donation.

 This final month is when you have to finalize your plans and take care of any remaining details, such as: